networknt/light-doc/content/tool/consul/cluster-install.md

 3. A default policy of "deny" which means we are in whitelist mode
 4. A down policy of "extend-cache" which means that we will ignore token TTLs during an outage

 Here's the corresponding JSON configuration file.
-Please add the content into the /etc/consul.d/server/config.json
+Please add the content into the /etc/consul.d/server/config.json for all nodes.

 ```
 {